watem-sedem/watem-sedem/docs/watem-sedem.rst

 (incoming sediment + *E*) with the transport capacity.

 Two cases exist:

-- The total available sediment in a cell is lower than *TC*:
-    - the resulting mass balance is negative (the pixel can transport more than the amount of sediment available to transport, so 'erosion' will occur)
-    - the outgoing sediment is set equal to the available sediment
+ - The total available sediment in a cell is lower than *TC*: the resulting mass balance is negative (the pixel can transport more than the amount of sediment available to transport, so 'erosion' will occur).
+The outgoing sediment is set equal to the available sediment
-- The available sediment exceeds *TC*:
-    - the resulting mass balance is positive (enough sediment to transport, some sediment will be 'deposited' in the cell)
-    - the outgoing sediment is equal to *TC* and (available sediment - TC) will be deposited in the cell.
+ - The available sediment exceeds *TC*: the resulting mass balance is positive (enough sediment to transport some sediment will be 'deposited' in the cell).
+The outgoing sediment is equal to *TC* and (available sediment - TC) will be deposited in the cell.

 The outgoing sediment of a cell is distributed to one or two target pixels.
 The target cells are determined by the routing algorithm.
 The outgoing